micahgodbolt/practice-todo-app/README.md

+**Tasks:**
+Make sure that you can’t add a blank todo
+Clear the input after adding a todo
+Investigate why deleting a todo is broken
+Accessibility: Make the todo label associated with the checkbox

+**Stretch goals:**
+Todos have a unique, constant ID number
+Investigate why the done todos aren’t blue

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https:ithub.com/facebook/create-react-app).

 ## Available Scripts